Azure/azure-quickstart-templates/101-function-app-storage-private-endpoints/README.md

 The Function App uses the AzureWebJobsStorage and WEBSITE_CONTENTAZUREFILECONNECTIONSTRING app settings to connect to a private endpoint-secured Storage Account.

+In order for the host.json to get generated when using Storage with private endpoints, you may need to do a content deployment or connect to the Function App's file system via Kudu.
+By default, this template does a zipdeploy of a default default host.json, for the purpose of having a Function App that is immediately running after ARM deployment.
+By default, WEBSITE_RUN_FROM_PACKAGE is set to 0 to help ensure that the zipdeploy ARM extension deployment succeeds.
+If you are planning to do a separate code deployment immediately after resource deployment, set the useZipDeployExtension parameter to false and you can set [WEBSITE_RUN_FROM_PACKAGE](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package#enabling-functions-to-run-from-a-package) to the mode that you are planning to use for your deployment.

 ### Elastic Premium Plan

 The Azure Function app provisioned in this sample uses an [Azure Functions Elastic Premium plan](https://docs.microsoft.com/azure/azure-functions/functions-premium-plan#features).